Call of Duty Modern Warfare 2: Release date, platforms, trailers, everything we know

 It has been confirmed that Infinity Ward is currently developing Warzone 2 alongside its next main game.

-The sequel to the CoD battle royale is expected to drop sometime at the tail end of 2022, shortly after Modern Warfare 2’s release.
+The sequel to the CoD battle royale releases on November 16, shortly after Modern Warfare 2’s release.
 From gameplay innovations and engine upgrades to a full new arsenal of weapons and equipment, integration with Warzone 2 is sure to provide a fresh experience.